 Once you’ve determined your type, the rest is fairly easy.
 Look for ginger beers made from natural ingredients; real ginger and similar components.
 Ginger pieces left floating in the mix are a good sign, but fairly rare among mass produced ginger beers.

 Taking a gauge of the versatility, if you want it, is also a good idea.
 Do you want it solely as a mixer, a soda, or both?
 Some ginger beers make excellent sodas but terrible mixes, as one in particular on this list exemplifies; you want a ginger beer with a less distinct flavor, that leans heavily on either the ginger or sweetness if you’re going to dilute it with alcohol.
+You’ll want the mixture just right so you can brew your own perfect beer cocktail.

 Otherwise, if there are too many unique flavors mixed in, it might throw off the flavor profile you’re going for.
 It’s similar to choosing a cola for a mixer.
 I find mass produced colas to be better for mixing than spicier, handcrafted sodas, which I’d prefer to just drink on their own.
 So in a way, certain levels of quality can be a detriment in a mixer.
+Just don’t forget the basic rule of thumb, which drinks needs to be kept cold to preserve the taste.

 As for price…ginger beer tends to cost much more than a regular pack of soda, because the ginger (or the soda itself) needs to be imported, so keep that in mind. $30 for a 12 pack isn’t unheard of.